hcmlab/vadnet/README.md

 # License

-VadNet is released under GPL (see LICENSE).
+VadNet is released under LGPL (see LICENSE).

 # Publication